 - Extremely durable (reviewers mentioned that is seemed built to military specifications)

-- Very comfortable to wear-weight stays in place well
+- This short weight vest is very comfortable to wear-weight stays in place well

 - VForce has been making excellent products for more than 30 years